Internal Linking: Best Practices for SEO with Real Life Examples

 Then I've got another Pillar article on the Best Keyword Research Tools here.
 And then “under” that article I have lots of individual keyword research tools review articles including my SEMrush Review, Long Tail Pro Review, KWfinder Review, and more.

 These articles are all linked to and from each other in a nice cluster.
 As a result, I tend to rank on the first page of Google quickly for these types of keywords.
-Google understands that I have alot of expertise in the space due to these topical clusters and internal linking structure.
+Google understands that I have a lot of expertise in the space due to these topical clusters and my site's internal linking structure.

 We can also take a look at another example from one of my niche sites, OwnTheYard.com.
 I am trying to establish that site as an authority on anything related to backyard games.
 As a result, I've published a massive Pillar article on 106 different Backyard Games.